eProsima/Fast-DDS/examples/C++/LateJoiners/README.txt

     The depth is the amount of past samples that are stored in the history before starting to overwrite.
 Only takes effect when the History is on "Keep Last" mode.

 - History Size

     This accounts for the total number of samples that can be stored in the history, regardless of any other configuration option.

 - Instances

     Instances are the different data sinks the History is divided and act as receptors of the Keys.

 - Instance size

-    As it happens with depth, you can define a maximun number of past samples to be stored.
+    As it happens with depth, you can define a maximum number of past samples to be stored.
 If you set one Instance and an instance size more restrictive than the depth, the instance size will be the limiting factor.

 3. Application behaviour
 ------------------------

 The application creates a Publisher and posts 20 samples on the topic BEFORE creating the subscriber.
 Then it creates a Transient-Local and a Volatile subscriber and it posts 20 more samples.
 After analyzing the contexts the subscribers you will see:

-* The Volatile Subsciber only holds the las 20 samples sent after its creation.
+* The Volatile Subsciber only holds the last 20 samples sent after its creation.
 * The Transient-Local Subscriber holds all samples, including the 20 that were sent before its creation.

 4. Built-in tests